Our Own Worst Enemy

 When our troops went after Osama bin Laden and the Taliban in Afghanistan, for example, they were fired at with made-in-the-USA stinger missiles, supplied to Taliban leaders by Ronald Reagan and Bush the First when the Taliban was our "friend" fighting our enemy, Russia, which is now our "friend."

-And what a scream it is to hear Bush the Second wailing that our worst enemy is now Saddam Hussein, the evildoer who is so horrific that he's used chemical weapons.
+And what a scream it is to hear Bush the Second wailing that our worst enemy is now Saddam Hussein, the evildoer who is so horrific that he has used chemical weapons.
 The irony is that it was the US, under Reagan and Daddy Bush, who provided the chemicals back when they considered Saddam our "friend."

 Then there's Pakistan, who's our "friend" today, getting more than a billion dollars a year in U.S. military aid, even though its ruler is a vicious military dictator who only a few months ago was denounced by the White House as an anti-democracy fiend.
 But, as one expert noted, "In the past 20 years, Pakistan was our friend, then our enemy, friend, enemy, friend."
 How long before the next flip, turning on us with the weapons we're now shipping to them?